 Usual Adult Dose for Angina Pectoris

-Sustained release: Initial dose: 80 mg orally once a day.
+Sustained-release: Initial dose: 80 mg orally once a day.
 Dosage should be gradually increased at 3 to 7 day intervals.
-The average optimal dosage appears to be 160 mg/day.
+The average optimal dosage appears to be 160 mg once a day.

 Usual Adult Dose for Arrhythmias

-Oral: 10 to 30 mg 3 to 4 times a day, before meals and at bedtime.
+Immediate-release: 10 to 30 mg orally 3 to 4 times a day, before meals and at bedtime

 Usual Adult Dose for Myocardial Infarction

 Initial dose: 40 mg orally 3 times a day for 1 month, then increase to 60 to 80 mg orally 3 times a day as tolerated.

 Maintenance dose: 180 mg to 240 mg orally per day in divided doses (2 to 4 times daily)